 The Department of Zoning/Code Enforcement receives complaints from citizens regarding alleged violations of various codes of Manalapan Township.
 The spring and summer months yield the highest number of grass, garbage and debris complaints.
 Citizens also call to verify whether their neighbors have received permits for construction or simply to report a violation they might have observed.
 Anyone in the Zoning Office can take the complaint, but the name, address and phone number of the complainant is required.
 The complainant’s identifying information is required in order to process a complaint.
-This information may be requested by the violator and will be furnished upon request.

 When complaints are received, we seek compliance of the alleged violation, either by telephone, meetings, on site visits or written violation notice is sent to the person allegedly accused of violating the ordinance explaining that a complaint has been received.
 The complaint is described to the property owner and the appropriate ordinance section is sited.
 The property owner is asked to correct said violation.
 If this first step is not effective and the violation still exists, a final Notice of Violation is sent.
 If compliance is not achieved, a summons is issued by the Zoning Officer, with a mandatory Court appearance.
 Compliance is commonly remedied by the first step of this procedure.

 This office also reviews and issues road opening permits for excavations in any street or public right of way.